steppi/opaque/README.md

-# unopaque
+# opaque
-Uncertain Outlier Prevalence Analysis for Quantification of Unknown Entities
+Outlier Prevalence Analysis for Quantification of Unknown Entities